 When it comes to destroying America, conservatives tend to think that no one can top Obama.
 Now we have to wonder whether our demise will be hastened by simpleminded progressive recklessness or a hapless Republican majority.
 What happened to our first line of defense against Democratic idiocy?

 While we watched a tired list of familiar Republican faces at the Iowa Freedom Summit, Democrats were busy advancing their 2016 election strategy.
 Conservatives quaking in their boots over the possibility of another Clinton presidency are talking big and vowing reforms we have heard about before that never seem to happen.

 Two days ago we heard an irresponsible man with too much power urge us to let the government do appallingly irresponsible things.
 Politicians come and go, but once their ideas become law and are made a part of government they have staying power.

 When we need a government we can trust more than ever, why is Washington still sounding the cry for more jobs?
 Things have improved since the recession ravaged the job market.
 Jobs are coming back.
 What isn’t coming back is something we lost during the recession that has nothing to do with the economy.
-Under Obama America began to lose its identity and if there was any trust left in government, that trust is gone.

 Who was the biggest winner in Washington for 2014?
 There is only once choice.
 The winner is Barack Hussein Obama.
 No one else even came close.
 Our president hit home run after home run.
 Obama went his own way.
 When he wanted to do something he ignored what our Constitution, our laws, Congress, and even the people demanded.